stilldavid/userland-book/web/index.md

        9. http://p1k3.com/userland-book/#a-book-about-the-command-line-for-humans
       10. http://p1k3.com/userland-book/#copying

-An alternative to Lynx is w3m, which copes a little more gracefully with of the complexities of modern web layout.
+An alternative to Lynx is w3m, which copes a little more gracefully with the complexities of modern web layout.

     $ w3m -dump 'http://p1k3.com/userland-book/' | head